 - Create a risk assessment.
-Keep your team involved towards the goal of delivering the best event.
+Keep your team involved in the goal of delivering the best event.

 2. Review refund terms and monetary implications

 Events can be costly and as soon as disaster hits it, there are financial implications.
 The best thing you should do is to review your company’s cancellation policies.
 Would you cancel or reschedule?